Our favorite Rosh HaShanah Challah recipe for novice and expert bakers.

 The Rosh Hashanah Challah

-You will need 1 or 2 peeled and grated apples
+- You will need 1 or 2 peeled and grated apples – Granny Smith are best.

 Prepare the dough in exactly the same method until step no. 12.

 Once you have rolled out one of the 3 pieces of dough into a circle of approximately 1/2cm thick, take the grated apple and sprinkle it evenly on the dough.
-Sprinkle with a bit of sugar and cinnamon if you like, and then roll the dough back up until you have an apple filled, 'sausage'.
+Sprinkle with a bit of sugar and cinnamon if you like (you can also add nuts of your choice), and then roll the dough back up until you have an apple filled, ‘sausage’.

-Continue plaiting the dough as usual from step no. 13. until you have completed all steps and the backing process.
+Continue plaiting the dough as usual from step no. 13. until you have completed all steps and the baking process.

 B’tay’avon – Bon appetite!